Tag Archives: Odo of Cluny

 All about Odo of Cluny (c.
 880-942)

-Odo was the abbot of the Benedictine Monastery of Cluny, which started a huge program of monastic and clerical reform.
-He began his religious life at nineteen as a “canon” (a church leader living with other leaders) of the Church of St. Martin, in Tours, to whom he always had a deep devotion.
+Odo began his religious life at nineteen as a “canon” (a church leader living with other leaders) of the Church of St. Martin, in Tours, to whom he always had a deep devotion.

 When Odo read The Rule of St. Benedict for himself as part of his studies, he was stunned.
-Judging that his Christian life did not measure up to Benedict’s standard, he determined to become a monk.
-In 909, Odo went to Beaume, a monastery (unlike many) where the rule was strictly observed, and Abbot Berno received him into the community.
+Judging that his Christian life did not measure up to Benedict’s standard, he decided to become a monk.
+In 909, Odo went to Beaume, a monastery where the Benedictine rule was strictly observed (unlike many other communities).
+Abbot Berno received him into the brotherhood.

-That same year Berno started a new monastery at Cluny in Burgundy.
-He established it on the pattern of Beaume, insisting on a rigorous application of the Benedictine rule.
-In 927, St. Odo succeeded Berno as Cluny’s abbot and spread its influence to monasteries all over Europe.
-He encouraged lax monasteries to return to the original pattern of the Benedictine rule of prayer, manual labor, and community life under the direction of a spiritual father.
+Odo encouraged lax monasteries to return to the original pattern of the Benedictine rule of prayer, manual labor, and community life under the direction of a spiritual father.
 Under his influence, monasteries chose more worthy abbots, cultivated a more committed spiritual life in the monks, and restored the solemnity of daily worship.
-Thus Odo helped lay the foundation for a renewal movement that in two centuries reformed more than a thousand monastic communities and transformed the religious and political life of Europe.
+As a result, Odo helped lay the foundation for a renewal movement that in two centuries reformed more than a thousand monastic communities and transformed the religious and political life of Europe.

 In the following passage, John of Salerno, Odo’s biographer, says he combined his power with wry humor to compel members of his entourage to behave charitably: